Lengths of Cycles in Generalized Pancake Graphs: Computer search for lengths of cycles in P(m,n) and Pm(n) .

 It would be interesting to know the cycles that can be embedded in $\pmn$ for different values of $m,n$.
 For this, we implement a modified version of the algorithm presented in~\cite{HJ08} to find cycles of different lengths.
 The first modification is that our algorithm is running on multiple threads, with the problem of finding a cycle of a given length divided by the first initial moves.
 Up to a given depth, a new thread is spawned for every neighbor of a vertex $v$ seen in the search.
-From the thread’s initial given moves forward, each thread searches depth-first for cycles of lengths that have not yet been seen.
+From the thread's initial given moves forward, each thread searches depth-first for cycles of lengths that have not yet been seen.
 If a given graph has $n$ vertices, once a cycle of length $n$ is found, every thread becomes limited in what length it will search up to, starting from $n-1$, so as to not waste computation power looking for new cycles of large sizes that we have already found.
 Notably, this search space restriction is strictly from the top-down, and if the restriction is occurring for cycles of length $k$, then every cycle length from $k$ up to, and including $n$, has been found.
 Because we cannot rule out whether a cycle exists for a given length, without exhaustively searching every possible path smaller than it, this optimization is only beneficial for graphs with cycles of larger length.
 Otherwise, we cannot limit the search space, as we will have exhausted the search space entirely by the time we are able to conclusively shrink it, if large cycle lengths do not exist.

 Additionally, our algorithm only explores cycles from one given vertex since $\pmn$ is vertex-transitive.
 From there, the algorithm saves to a file the exact cycle found every time it encounters a cycle of a length that it has not yet seen, and stores that cycle length in shared memory between the threads, so the other threads can determine if that cycle length can be used to shrink the search space to smaller cycle lengths.
-In spite of all these optimizations, we were only able to find the cycle for the values of $m,n$ listed in Table~\ref{tab:undirected-cycles} and Table~\ref{tab:directed-cycles}.
+In spite of all these optimizations, we were only able to find the cycle for the values of $m,n$ listed in Table~\ref{tab:directed-cycles} and Table~\ref{tab:undirected-cycles}.
+The code and instructions can be found in the following repository~\cite{A22}.